Pro Tips for Recovering NAS Qsan XCubeSAN XS3312 Data from RAID Arrays

 Yes, hardware upgrades or modifications can potentially lead to data loss if not properly executed on NAS Qsan XCubeSAN XS3312 devices.
 This is because any mishandling or incorrect installation of hardware components can cause damage to the storage system or disrupt the data stored on it.
 It is important to follow the manufacturer's guidelines and recommendations while performing any hardware upgrades or modifications to minimize the risk of data loss.
 Additionally, it is always advisable to have a proper backup of the data before making any changes to the hardware configuration.

-Although NAS XCubeSAN XS3312 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeSAN XS3312 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view